kubevirt/katacoda-scenarios/kubevirt-101/step1.md

 `export KUBEVIRT_VERSION=$(curl -s https://api.github.com/repos/kubevirt/kubevirt/releases/latest | jq -r .tag_name)
 echo $KUBEVIRT_VERSION`{{execute}}

+Run the following command to deploy KubeVirt Operator:

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml`{{execute}}

 We need to enable 'nested' virtualization in our demo environment.
 To do so, we need to run the following command to run the VM's using 'emulated' virtualization.
 (It is a requriment of the environment in Katacoda, we're running kubernetes inside Virtual Machines, so in order to execute a '2nd' layer of VM inside the VM we need to emulate it.
 In production, when using over baremetal this will not be required.)